pjuangph/plot3d-rs/README.md

 plot3d = "0.1"
 ```

+Can also do add by running `cargo add plot3d`

 The crate uses the 2021 edition of Rust and depends on common ecosystem crates such as `serde`, `ndarray`, and `reqwest` for optional test helpers.

 ## Quick Start